sindresorhus/execa/readme.md

 	*/
 }

-// Kill a process with SIGTERM and after 2 seconds, kill it with SIGKILL const subprocess = execa('node');
+// Kill a process with SIGTERM, and after 2 seconds, kill it with SIGKILL const subprocess = execa('node');
 setTimeout(() => {
 	subprocess.kill('SIGTERM', {